Nishigandha-Wankhade/TOKENIZATION-_NLTK/README.md

-This file shows the basic functionality of functions from NLTK package used for tokenization.
+This file shows few functions from NLTK package used for tokenization.

 sent_tokenize(corpus)       : used to convert paragraphs to sentences based on full stop and exclamation punctuation symbols.